igallion/Vault_DB_Engine/readme.md

 ### Vault

-When **docker-compose up** is run, the first service to start is mssql.
+When **docker compose up** is run, the first service to start is mssql.
 Vault requires the database server to be up and available in order to create new users, and sqlapp depends on the database server to complete requests to its API.

 Once the database service is online and available, Vault is initialized.
 The my_ubuntu container first applies the configuration defined in the **ubuntu/terraform** directory.
 This includes configuring the kvv1 secrets engines for each business unit, auth methods, policies, the database secrets engine and its associated database roles.
 These will all be used by sqlapp to retrieve connection details and new database credentials.
 A root and intermediate CA are also configured and roles are set up to allow applications to request SSL certificates from Vault.